 Mal stepped in.
 "Girl's been learning to shoot and take care of weapons, and Jayne's been the one teachin' her."

-River met Simon's eyes, grinned the way she had since she'd been a little girl and she'd won a point from him.
+River met Simon's eyes and grinned the way she had since she was a little girl and had won a point from him.
 "I'm good.
 I can get better."